 \subsection{Learning for Better Exploration}

-Policy entropy is regarded as a metric reflecting the exploration capability of LLMs~\cite{entropy}.
-Some work focuses on preventing entropy collapse to enhance exploration. \citet{entropy} propose \texttt{Clip-Cov} and \texttt{KL-Cov}, to clip and apply KL penalty to tokens with high covariances for entropy controlling. \citet{dapo} propose \texttt{Clip-Higher} to promote the diversity of generation and avoid entropy collapse. \citet{skywork} employs an adaptive entropy loss coefficient to dynamically control the entropy. \citet{reasoning-with-exploration} add an entropy term in the advantage to promote exploration.

-There is also some work without directly controlling the entropy. \citet{rrl} make use of historical replay to resume LLMs' exploration capability. \citet{pass-at-k-training} propose Pass@k as the reward for training to balance exploration and exploitation. \citet{outcome-based-exploration} promote historical and batch diversity to encourage exploration.
+Policy entropy is regarded as a metric indicating the exploration capability of LMs~\cite{entropy}.
+Some focus on preventing entropy collapse to enhance exploration. \citet{entropy} clip and apply KL penalty to high-covariance tokens. \citet{dapo} propose \texttt{Clip-Higher} to promote exploratory tokens. \citet{skywork} employ an adaptive entropy loss coefficient.
+Meanwhile, some others do not directly control the entropy. \citet{rrl} use historical replay to resume LMs' exploration. \citet{pass-at-k-training} propose Pass@k as the reward for training to balance exploration and exploitation. \citet{outcome-based-exploration} promote historical and batch diversity to encourage exploration.